wp-plugins/powerpress/readme.txt

  = Why can't you upload large media files? =
  File uploads are tricky to handle because there are so many web hosting variations with different upload size limits.
 We recommend using an FTP application to upload large media files.
 FTP is much more efficient than web based uploads and is typically provided by nearly all web hosting providers.

- = Will you be upgrading the version of Flow Player to 3.x? = Because of the feature restrictions and branding that FlowPlayer.org places on FlowPlayer 3.x versions, we do not plan on updating the player packaged with PowerPress.
-The **PAID open-source** FlowPlayer is not compatible with the **FREE open source** PowerPress plugin.

   = The Media Player does not appear on my site? =
 . . . or the RSS feed is invalid?

 This can happen when there is a theme or plugin conflict.
 Please visit our [Diagnosing Feed and/or Player Issues](http://create.blubrry.com/resources/powerpress/using-powerpress/diagnosing-feed-andor-player-issues-with-powerpress/) for instructions how to resolve such issues.

 == Installation ==
- = Pont and Click Installation =
+ = Point and Click Installation =
 1. Sign into your blog, go to the plugins section and click 'Add New'.
 2. In the search box enter "PowerPress", then click 'Search'.
 3. Click the 'Install Now' link and proceed to install the plugin.